The Raw Shark Texts: Visual style

 The book uses different typographical sizes and structures to create pictures as a literal way of highlighting the cross-over between the objective reality and its description.
 Several pages form a flip book animation of a shark attack made out of text.
 The author has stated that he was interested in "text imagery" and "exploring ideas about language and the evolution of ideas and language in a visual sense".

 Negatives or un-chapters

 The Raw Shark Texts consists of 36 core chapters bound into the novel itself, and an additional 36 "lost" sections, known as "negatives" or "un-chapters" which exist outside of the main printed text.
 These extra 'un-chapters' (also written by Steven Hall) have been found periodically since the book's initial release, hidden either online or in the real world.
 Unique negative content has also been discovered in several translated editions of the Raw Shark Texts since publication of the original English language edition in 2007.

-On August 15, 2007, in The Raw Shark Texts Forum, Steven Hall wrote to following statement about The Raw Shark Texts negatives:
+On August 15, 2007, in The Raw Shark Texts Forum, Steven Hall wrote the following statement about The Raw Shark Texts negatives:

 Several sections of the Raw Shark Texts Forum are devoted to the ongoing process of discovering and documenting the negatives.
 Many negatives are still unaccounted for.